-- Financial return ('Fin.Return') This return provides EFA and DfE with sufficient information to consolidate trusts' financial positions and results into EFA and DfE's consolidated accounts.
-The return is predominantly sourced directly from trusts' audited financial statements and is split into three worksheets for ease of completion. - Statement of Financial Activities ('SoFA')
+• Financial return (Fin.Return) - This return provides EFA and the department with sufficient information to consolidate trusts' financial positions and results into EFA and department's consolidated accounts.
+Most of the information in this return should be sourced directly from trusts' financial statements (or the accounting working papers) and is split into three worksheets for ease of completion.

-- Balance sheet - Other notes. - Accountant's report This is the return that the trusts' external auditors will need to complete and return to the EFA. - Counterparty return ('Co.Pty.Return') This return supports the financial return and is focused on identifying trusts' balances (transactional and period end) for the period ending 31 August 2014, with government bodies including the DfE group.
-Balances identified in this return are automatically fed back into the financial return and will be used in the preparation of both DfE group accounts and the WGA. - Subsidiaries return ('Subsidiaries') This return enables trusts with subsidiaries to provide details of these. - Benchmarking return ('Bench.Return') This return will enable benchmarking between academies and maintained schools.
-DfE publishes benchmarking information at individual academy level to support local transparency and closer comparability between the income and expenditure data of local authority maintained schools and academies. - Land and Property ('Land and Property') This return provides a breakdown of the land and property assets included in the financial return and captures data on ownership and rental which we will use to consolidate these assets into EFA's accounts.
+- Statement of financial activities (SoFA) - Balance sheet (BS) - Other notes (Other Notes) - Accountant's report This is the return that the trusts' external auditors will need to complete and return to the EFA. - Counterparty return (Co.Pty.Return) This return supports the financial return and is focused on identifying trusts' balances (transactional and period end) for the period ending 31 August 2015, with government bodies other than the departmental group.
+Balances identified in this return are in many cases automatically fed back into the financial return and will be used to prepare the WGA. - Subsidiaries return ('Subsidiaries') This return enables trusts with subsidiaries to provide details of these. - Benchmarking return ('Bench.Return') This return will enable benchmarking between academies and maintained schools.
+The department publishes benchmarking information at individual academy level to support local transparency and closer comparability between the income and expenditure data of local authority maintained schools and academies. - Land and property ('Land and Property') This return provides a breakdown of the land and property assets included in the financial return and captures data on ownership and rental which we will use to consolidate these assets into EFA's accounts.